 The University approached Council to understand whether Council would look at the potential of utilising public land should there be land that meets the bespoke requirements.

 The significant economic development opportunity and environmental, cultural and social value that such a facility would bring to Tauranga was presented to the Economic Development and Investment Committee in May 2017.

 At the meeting, Council approved to investigate Council owned land in Tauranga to understand whether any areas were feasible sites for the development of the new facility.
 After a review of the investigation, which was presented to Council in July 2017, two areas on Sulphur Point were short-listed and a further investigation was approved.

 Following this further investigation, an area of open space land on northern Sulphur Point has been identified as being the most feasible site from both the Council’s perspective and from the University’s perspective.
 Council has approved the outcome of the further investigation and has agreed to consider the potential for a long-term lease of the area of open space land to the University subject to public consultation and negotiating terms and conditions with the University.

-These two activities will commence in February 2018.
-A Council report will be prepared upon their conclusion and presented to Council in order for the Council to consider the consultation outcomes and whether they wish to progress with a long-term lease of the area.
+A Council report will be prepared and presented to Council in order for Elected Members to consider the consultation outcomes and whether they wish to progress with a long-term lease of the area.

 Council carried out formal consultation from Monday, 12 February to Friday, 9 March 2018 regarding the proposal to long-term lease the land to the University for the purpose of establishing a new Marine Research & Educational Facility.
 Council will explore the potential terms and conditions for a long-term lease with the University.